risk-first/website/overview/Quick-Summary.md

 One idea explored is the _[Risk Landscape](../risks/Risk-Landscape.md)_:  although the software team can't remove risk from their project, they can take actions that move them to a place in the [Risk Landscape](../risks/Risk-Landscape.md) where the risks on the project are more favourable than where they started.

-From there, we examine basic risk archetypes you will encounter on the software project, to build up a [vocabulary of Software Risk](../risks/Staging-And-Classifying.md), and look at which specific tools you can use to mitigate each kind of risk.
+From there, we examine basic risk archetypes you will encounter on the software project, to build up a [vocabulary of Software Risk](../risks/Staging-And-Classifying.md) and look at which specific tools you can use to mitigate each kind of risk.

-Then, we look at software practices, and how they manage various risks.
+Then, we look at software practices and how they manage various risks.
 Beyond this we examine the question:  _how can a Risk-First approach inform the use of this practice?_

 For example: